hatonthecat/Voynich-Manuscript/README.md

 Forgery Theory
 ---

 "One of the most common tropes in the history of forgery is that of a rare book dealer "discovering" previously unknown manuscripts.
 Voynich is known to have had just this "magic" touch.
-He is also said to have acquired a large supply of vellum and to have used his knowledge of chemistry gained at the University of Moscow to replicate medieval inks and pigments. "
+He is also said to have acquired a supply of vellum and to have used his knowledge of chemistry gained at the University of Moscow to replicate medieval inks and pigments. "

 "But until forensic tests are done on the ink and pigments - so far, only the vellum has been carbon dated to the 15th Century - the riddle of this mysterious book will continue to exert a powerful magnetic pull on present and future Voynichologists."